Best Ultralight Sandals For Backpacking 2026

 Quick Picks: Ultralight Sandals For Backpacking

-- Editor’s Choice, Ultralight: Shamma Elite Warriors
+- Editor’s Choice: Shamma Elite Warriors

-- Top Pick, Comfort: Birkenstock Arizona EVA
+- Comfiest Foam Croc Alternative: Birkenstock Arizona EVA

-- Lightweight: Luna Venado 2.0
+- Top Pick, Lightweight: Luna Venado Winged

-- Lightweight: Bedrock Classic LT
+- Top Pick, Lightweight: Bedrock Classic LT

-- Super Ultralight: Mayfly Nymph
+- Top Pick, Super Ultralight: Mayfly Nymph

-- Super Ultralight: Mayfly Imago
+- Top Pick, Super Ultralight: Mayfly Imago

-Backpacking Sandals Comparison Table
+Ultralight Backpacking Sandals Comparison Table

 | Model | Price ($) | Weight per pair (oz) | Tread |